Binayak143/Second-Project/README.md

 # Second-Project
-Only used HTML and CSS
+Only used HTML and CSS(It is normal project)